VijayShankar10/MODULE1/Ex2.md

 ## Date:

 ## Aim:
-To compute the sum of a Geometric Progression series using a friend function.
+To compute the the sum of AP series using friend function.

 ## Algorithm:
 1. Start the program.